recepilhanli/Unreal-Inventory-System/README.md

 - Players can pick up items from the ground.
 - Players can use items from their inventory.
 - Players can drop items from their inventory.
-- The inventory is synchronized across all players in the game.
+- All of those actions is synchronized across all players in the game.

 ## Implementation
 - The UI is implemented using blueprints.